 More than a decade ago, Clark showed how a teenager who starts saving at 15 and puts aside $2,000 for 7 years will have more than $1 million at retirement.

 Over the years, people have challenged this claim and the methodology behind the numbers.
 So now some personal finance columnists have run the numbers and they corroborate what Clark has always said.

 How much to save to be a millionaire by age 65

-Her figures differ only trivially from those Clark had presented.
-According to MarksJarvis, if a 16 year old saves $2,000 annually for six years into a Roth IRA account and stops at age 21, they'll have $1 million when they turn 65.
+According to Gail MarksJarvis at The Chicago Tribune, if a 16-year-old saves $2,000 annually for six years into a Roth IRA account and stops at age 21, they'll have $1 million when they turn 65.

 This assumes a 9.4 percent average gain annually, which has been the average return on the stock market since 1926, according to The Chicago Tribune article.